deeexcee-io/AI-Report-Assistant/README.md

 # AI-Report-Assistant
-Harness the Power of AI for all your reporting needs.
+🛸 Harness the Power of AI for all your reporting needs 🚀

 Kind of, it works but whether it is of use to you is a different matter.